Essential Vocabulary for Travelers Exploring India

 Stop here - Yahan rokiye (यहाँ रोकिए)

-Transportation in India includes everything from auto-rickshaws to buses and trains.
-If you’re visiting a city like Mumbai, learning to say “Local train station kidhar hai?” (लोकल ट्रेन स्टेशन किधर है?) will be invaluable.
+Transportation in India includes everything from auto-rickshaws to buses and trains, and sometimes even ox-cart and tonga rides!
+If you’re visiting a city like Mumbai, learning to say “Local train station kidhar hai?” (लोकल ट्रेन स्टेशन किधर है?) will be most useful.

 Dining Out

 Food is central to India’s cultural fabric.
-Ordering food or discussing dietary preferences can be easier with these phrases:
+Ordering food need not be an ordeal with a little prep:

 If you’re in Gujarat, don’t miss trying a thali (plate) meal.
-And if you’re curious about what’s served, ask your server, “Aa su chhe?” (आ सुं छे?).
+And if you’re curious about the baffling variety of items on your plate, ask your server, “Aa shu chhe?” (आ શું छे?).
 They’ll happily explain.

 How to Navigate Food in Gujarat – Important Things to Know